alejandrasotoa/word-association/README.md

 ### Current Implementation

-The current implementation covers a basic usecase.
-Still, visual components are built as dummies separated from the business logic to allow the scalability, reusability and also reduce the maintainance time.
-I decided to use React and pure CSS to keep the simplicity of all the elements, and the state of the application -which in this case is minimal- is handled by the view itself.
+The current implementation covers a basic use case.
+However, the isual components are built as dummies separated from the business logic to allow the scalability, reusability and also reduce the maintainance time.

+I decided to use React, HTML APIs and pure CSS to keep the simplicity of all the elements, especially since I've used the HTML Drag&Drop API before.
+The state of the application -which in this case is minimal- is handled by the view itself.

 ### Accesibility